Setup HAProxy to Load Balance an Oracle Linux Automation Manager Cluster

 Open a web browser and enter the URL.

 Note: Approve the security warning based on the browser used.
-For Chrome, click the
+Click the **Advanced button for Chrome and then the Proceed to localhost (unsafe) link.

 admin